#Great British Quilter

 Wednesday – work in progress I’ve been working on a big quilt based on my ‘Summer Bouquet fabrics’ (shown being pinned out on Instagram on Wednesday).
 I hope to have a pattern written in the new few weeks.
 I’ve also made a drawstring bag using my ‘Farne Islands’ fabric and I’m going to share a free pattern for it with you in the next couple of weeks – watch this space!

 Thursday – top tip Definitely, the old adage to measure twice and cut once.
-I have always found Maths difficult (I’m a languages person – see above – and the numbers part of my brain doesn’t work so well).
+I have always found Maths difficult (I’m a languages person – see above) and the numbers part of my brain doesn’t work so well).
 This is another reason for astonishment that I have ended up doing what I do.
 It’s numbers all the way, especially as I publish all my patterns in imperial inches and metric centimetres.

-Friday – favourite quilting shop The fabric shop I most like to use is online and that’s Spoonflower, so I’d have to say that I like using fabrics from my own studio Amanda_Jane_Textiles because almost all my fabrics have a personal connection to my life and experience in some way (for example, the tea-towels printed with my grandmother’s recipes from the 1930s).
 Increasingly, I am using fabrics I have designed to make things and I plan to continue with this into 2021.
-One of my designs is called ‘New Hairdo’ reflecting on my own time spent in the hairdresser’s chair (having work done to my own – difficult – curly hair!).
+One of my designs is called ‘New Hairdo’ reflecting on my own time spent in the hairdresser’s chair (having work done on my own – difficult – curly hair!).
 The design has proved quite popular in lockdown – one buyer was purchasing it to make a face-mask for her hairdresser.
+Buy the fabric here

 Saturday – proudest lockdown make The ‘Pretty in Pink’ lingerie bag made with fabrics given to me by my friend Angela for my birthday in February this year.
 Angela died during lockdown, so this small piece is a poignant reminder of her.
-The other makes I was proud of included those items sewn to help frontline health workers, as reported here and here.
+The pattern for this bag is here

 Sunday – best quilt ever This was a hard choice.
 Often the ‘best quilt’ is the one in progress at any one time, but I picked the ‘Colours of Mexico’ quilt because of its association with a wonderful trip to Mexico to visit my daughter and son-in-law who were living there at the time.
-You can see that one on Instagram.
-However, I also absolutely love this quilt which I designed for ‘Popular Patchwork’ in 2017 and will never part with it!
+I wrote a pattern for this one which is here

 Thank you for reading my blog.
 Quilt patterns are here, Fabrics are here, Classes are here